PTSD Compensation

 Can You Claim for PTSD Compensation?

-You can claim for PTSD compensation if you have suffered psychological trauma due to an accident caused by another party’s negligent or malicious actions.
-To claim, you must be able to show evidence that you suffered from PTSD, which can affect you emotionally and financially, and that someone else was at fault for the incident which led to your diagnosis.
+You can claim PTSD compensation if you have suffered psychological trauma due to an accident caused by another party’s negligent or malicious actions.
+To claim, you must be able to show evidence that you had PTSD, which can affect you emotionally and financially, and that someone else was at fault for the incident which led to your diagnosis.
 Claims must usually be submitted within three years of the accident occurring.

 We know that psychological injury can be complex, and most people are unaware of what can cause PTSD and whether they can claim damages.
-Some of the common causes of PTSD often include:
+Some of the common causes of PTSD include:

 • Physical assaults